simeonoff/tochki/README.md

 ### Modules and Configurations

 > [!NOTE]
 Some modules have specific configurations that are not handled by home-manager. `Neovim` is a notable example.
-While `home-manager` still manages the package and extra-packages (only available in the `Neovim` environment) like LSPs, linters, formatters, etc., the `Neovim` configuration files are a part of a [nix store](https://nixos.org/guides/how-nix-works/).
+While `home-manager` still manages the package and extra-packages (only available in the `Neovim` environment) like LSPs, linters, formatters, etc., the `Neovim` configuration files are a part of the [nix store](https://nixos.org/guides/how-nix-works/).
 This allows us to manage plugins and editor configurations "live" without needing to rebuild the `home-manager` configuration after each change.

 To change the configuration of `Neovim`, edit the files located directly under:

 ```sh
 cd modules/home-manager/programs/neovim/config/nvim/